A Partnership with the Liberia Annual Conference – Connected in the Love of Jesus

 There are many articles posted for Love for Liberia.
 Here are the latest.

 You can download the original Love for Liberia guide.
 (Please note, this is a large file.)
-It includes theological parameters of the outreach, history, process, stories, pictures, and other data.
+It includes theological parameters of the outreach, history, process, stories, pictures, and other data. ***The Love for Liberia guide has some outdated information!
+It is still a source of information about our mission there.
+Details about the missionaries serving and the ongoing ministries may have changed.
+Read the current newsletter for the latest information! ***

 “A partnership that involves thoughtful, mutual understanding among Christians from every tradition and culture within the world wide Church is indispensable for faithful united witness to Jesus Christ.”